dolansete/lab6-microservices/report.md

   ![account info](https://github.com/dolansete/Imagenes/blob/main/Captura%20de%20pantalla%202022-01-02%20184209.png)

-  This works because the server asks for accounts by asking Eureka a logical name ACCOUNTS-SERVICE and Eureka translates it.
+  This works because the web server asks for accounts by asking Eureka a logical name ACCOUNTS-SERVICE and Eureka translates it.